Why New Sales Leaders Fail

-Are you a new sales manager, or have you just been promoted into a sales manager role?
+Are you a new sales leader, or have you just been promoted into a sales leadership role?
 The odds of failure are high!
-I am going to share the number one reason why new sales managers fail.
+I will share the number one reason why new sales managers fail.

-Time and time again companies promote their best sales reps into managerial roles.
-Heads of sales feel that they owe it to their best salespeople to give them an opportunity to advance.
+Time and time again, companies promote their best sales reps into managerial roles.
+Heads of sales feel that they owe it to their best salespeople to allow them to advance.
 Conversely, top salespeople think that they would make great managers because of their success in sales.

 It makes sense, but the reality is different.
-We have seen this in the business where companies lose twice when they make that decision.
-They lose their best sales rep, and they negatively impact the sales team.
+We have seen this in the business where companies lose twice when they decide.
+They lose their best sales rep, negatively impacting the sales team.

 Without strong coaching and training, you are sending a lamb to the wolves.

 - Only 32% of organizations had the training to support the transition from sales rep to sales manager.

 - Only 23% of respondents agreed/strongly agreed that their organization had a formal process to evaluate the transition from sales rep to a manager.

 - Compared to the previous survey, there was a significant drop in the support for new sales managers making the transition.

 Two-thirds of new sales managers are given no formal support or training.
 Indeed, many new sales managers fail.